 First Things First

 Okay, so what exactly are swags and jabots?
-You may have heard the terms bandied around the homes and interiors magazines and websites but you don’t really know what they are.
-The swag is the layered ‘u’ shape and the jabots cascade either side.
-It is a design involving a large amount of fabric but is one that has been used for decades to create stunning looks – this curtain design can completely change the look of a room.
+You may have heard the terms bandied around homes and interiors magazines and websites, but you still don’t know what they are.
+The swag is the layered ‘u’ shape and the jabots cascade on either side of the window.
+It is a design that involves a large amount of fabric.
+It has been used for decades to create a stunning look – this curtain design can completely change the look of a room.

 - Muslin cloth

 Making the Swag

 To get started you need to sort out the foundation of your window – the muslin pattern made to fit your window.

 Simply cut the muslin into a trapezoidal shape (wider at one end than the other) with enough fabric so that you can create the actual drape and swag – it should be as wide as the window and the swag length can be as long as you want it to be.
 A good way to judge is to pin the muslin on either side of the window and let it swag naturally in the middle – if you want a deeper effect adjust accordingly and cut the fabric as necessary.

 Write down all your measurements made – this data will come in very handy!
 Using a pencil or a piece of fabric chalk, mark the muslin into sections – this is simply for your reference so you know where to create those pleats.
 Grab an iron and carefully press those pleats into place so that you have a good guide for the main fabric.